Does common law marriage still exist in California? The answer is yes and no.

 Why is that?

-California does recognize a common law marriage in limited situations
+California may recognize a common law marriage in limited situations

-But there is an important exception.
-California law also states that if a marriage is valid pursuant to the laws of the place, such as a State or foreign country, where the marriage occurred, then California will recognize the marriage absent certain limited circumstances.
+But there may be an important exception.
+California law also states that if a marriage is valid pursuant to the laws of the place, such as a State or foreign country, where the marriage occurred, then California may recognize the marriage absent certain limited circumstances.
+Those limited circumstances are beyond the scope of this article.

-So if, hypothetically, another State in the union or even Country recognizes a common law marriage between a man and a woman which was entered there, the man and woman have a proper marriage there through their “common law” status (whatever that may mean in that other jurisdiction) and that man and woman then move to California, guess what?
+So if, hypothetically, if another State in the union or even Country recognizes a common law marriage between a man and a woman which was entered there, and that hypothetical man and woman have a proper marriage there through their "common law" status (whatever that may mean in that other jurisdiction) and that man and woman then move to California, guess what?
 California may recognize it too.

-We wrote “may” because these issues are often disputed.
-For example, the common law wife may claim there is a valid common law marriage and the common law husband may not.
-The Court ultimately has to figure it out and decide if there was a common law marriage under the laws of the other jurisdiction.
+We wrote "may" because these issues may be disputed.
+For example, the woman may claim there is a valid common law marriage and the man may claim there is not a valid common law marriage.
+This is just one example.
+There may be disputes over a foreign country's laws and whether or not California should recognize them on this issue.
+The Court ultimately has to figure it out and decide if there was a common law marriage under the laws of the other jurisdiction that California will recognize.
+No article can answer that question.
+That is why hiring a lawyer is so important.

 Has a California common law marriage been recognized in a published CA appellate court decision?